Is the cost of living crisis affecting you?

 You must also show that you are unable to pay your rent.

-Here are a few examples of circumstances where you may qualify:
+Here are a few examples of circumstances where DHP may be awarded:

 - The local housing allowance (LHA) rate does not cover the cost of your rent.

-- You are not entitled to full housing benefit/or your housing cost element does not cover your full rent charge.
+- You are not entitled to full Housing Benefit/or your Universal Credit housing cost element does not cover your full rent charge.